kevinschaffter/stork/packages/zod-async-storage/README.md

   }),
 };

-// Create type-safe storage
+// Create a single instance of type-safe storage export const AsyncStorage = createAsyncStorage(schemas);

-const AsyncStorage = createAsyncStorage(schemas);
+import { AsyncStorage } from "~/async-storage";

 // Use with full type safety
 await AsyncStorage.setItem("user", {